Myndex/apca-introduction/analysis.md

 > _Though still in early development, APCA already makes two major contributions:_
 > - _a different color contrast formula that assume much more ambient light_

 *FALSE*.
-And these spurious statements are what makes this frustrating.
+And these spurious statements are what makes this issue frustrating.
 Ambient light is not the operant difference by any stretch of the imagination.
 Such statements underline the lack of understanding of the subject matter.
 The ACTUAL contribution is perceptual uniformity, which is REQUIRED for the advancement of automated color technologies.

 > - _a more sophisticated link between spatial frequency and minimum color
-    contrast that allows for more nuanced thresholds_
+>    contrast that allows for more nuanced thresholds_
 >
 > _It is hard to evaluate APCA from a purely theoretical standpoint._